 - Zero-rated – GST/HST is not charged, collected or remitted, but as a registrant, you can claim ITC’s for GST/HST paid to produce the goods and / or services.
 If your business is selling cucumbers at the farmer’s market, for example, no GST/HST is charged/collected from your customers because fresh vegetables are zero-rated.

 - Exempt – GST/HST is not charged, nor collected and as the registrant, you can not claim ITC’s for any GST/HST paid.
 Examples of exempt services include music lessons and childcare fees.

 The full list of each group type of is available on the CRA’s web page Charge the GST/HST.

 It’s about your sales.

-Although most goods and services are subject to GST/HST, depending on your business, you may not be required to charge/collect GST/HST, even if you’re selling taxable goods or providing a service that is considered to be taxable.
-It depends on your sales/revenue.
+Although most goods and services are subject to GST/HST, depending on your business, you may not be required to register for the GST/HST, even if you’re selling taxable goods or providing a service that is considered to be taxable.
+In this case, it now depends on the amount of your sales and revenue.